paritytech/substrate-archive/README.md

 You can build the documentation for this crate by running `cargo doc` in the `archive` directory.
 More Docs [here]( https://github.com/paritytech/substrate-archive/wiki)

+# Branches
+the `master` branch always contains the latest stable release the `next` branch contains the development towards the next stable release

 # Contact